k-Jayus/S-IB/README.md

 # S-IB: Spatial Information Bottleneck Training Method

 This repository contains 20 training scripts implementing our Disentangled Information Bottleneck (S-IB) method across 5 datasets and 4 model architectures.
-All scripts share identical core S-IB logic.
+All scripts share identical core S-IB logic.We also provide the pretrained weights of DenseNet‑121 on the CUB‑200 dataset to facilitate reproducibility.

 ## Core Method Components